Santiago de Veraguas: Infrastructure

-Santiago is a transportation hub for the Veraguas province, with buses running regularly to smaller towns in the area.
+Santiago is a transportation hub for the Veraguas province, with buses running regularly from the Terminal de Transporte de Santiago to smaller towns in the area.
 It is well connected to the rest of the country and has historically served as a stopover point for people traveling from Panama City to other parts of the country such as Chitré and David.
 Its position in the middle of the country has been used to its advantages, promoting the construction of important roads and bridges to connect the rest of the Veraguas province.
 The Pan-American Highway passes through the city and public transportation is available for its residents.

 Like many other cities in Panama, Santiago is a city without high-rises, but instead has retained a more colonial architecture and feel.
 Modern buildings are found sprawled throughout the city, especially used for shopping centers, banks, and government offices.
 Its colonial roots are great in historical value and can be seen through The Juan Demóstenes Arosemena Normal School, a declared a national historical monument, The Regional Museum of Veraguas and the St. James the Apostle Cathedral.

 The city is served by two main hospitals - Hospital Dr. Luis "Chicho" Fábrega in the outskirts of the city and the Dr. Horacio Díaz Gómez Polyclinic.
 Other smaller health care facilities, both public and private, can be found throughout the city.
 Different infrastructure projects, such as the improvement of the quality of roads and public spaces, including the burial of electric cables in Avenida Central, have been worked on in recent years.

 Tourism

-The city of Santiago has 2000 rooms in hotels, pensions and temporary apartments.
+Santiago, the capital of Veraguas, is approximately three and a half hours from Panama City along the Pan-American Highway.
+It is a popular shopping area to buy clothes, medicine or food before visiting the most famous destinations in the province.
+Santiago has approximately 2000 rooms in hotels, pensions, and temporary apartments located on the Pan-American Highway.